erwinluis/splitable_doc/README.md

       <td>'69f46e9fbc67a916'</td>
       <td>N/A</td>
       <td>Yes</td>
-      <td style="width: 30%;">This field is used to ensure that it is an authentic request and not a
+      <td width="30%">This field is used to ensure that it is an authentic request and not a
     </tr>
     <tr>
       <td>invoice</td>